 DBC Training is committed to meeting the legal requirements of the Equality Act 2010 and the active promotion of equality of opportunity for all and opposes unlawful or unfair discrimination of any kind.

-The aim of this policy is to outline how DBC Training will meet external and internal requirements and ensure the organisation meets its commitments to creating a safe and respectful learning environment for all.
+DBC fully accepts its responsibilities and adheres to UK equality legislation relevant to the organisation and its operations.
+Key to these is the Equality Act 2010 and associated codes of practice for further education applicable to training providers.
+The aim of this policy is to outline how DBC Training seeks to meets its commitments both internally and externally to creating a safe and respectful learning environment for all.

-The policy recognises the importance of the Equality Act 2010 and the Public Sector Equality Duty (2011) and specifically covers all Protected Characteristics as described in the Equality Act 2010.
+The policy recognises the importance of the Equality Act 2010 .
 DBC Training are committed to the 3 aims of the general equality duty: